-In addition, for investigation of rising and setting alignments along the horizon, two phenomena caused by Earth's atmosphere have to be taken into consideration:
+In addition, for investigation of rising and setting alignments along the horizon, two phenomena caused by the Earth's atmosphere have to be taken into consideration:

-• refraction, causing a slight increase of altitude for objects close to the horizon.
-Refraction causes the Sun and Moon to appear vertically compressed when they are on the horizon, and raise both these objects by about 1/2 degree on the horizon, thus causing also a slight northward shift in both rising and setting points.
+refraction, causing a slight increase of apparent altitude for all celestial objects, most pronounced close to the horizon.
+Refraction also causes the Sun and Moon to appear vertically compressed when they are near the horizon, because their respective lower limbs will be raised more than their upper limbs, and raise both these objects by about 1/2 degree on the horizon, thus causing also a slight northward shift in both rising and setting points.
+The correction R, in arcminutes, to be added to the geometrically computed altitude, amounts to where P is pressure in mbar and T temperature on the Celsius scale [10, p.106].